-People with normal hearing can hear very quiet sounds such as soft whispering, or leaves rustling in the wind, with ease.
-They will however also have difficulty in very noisy environments due to speech sounds being drowned out, similar to people with hearing loss,
+People with “normal” hearing can hear very quiet sounds such as soft whispering, or leaves rustling in the wind, with ease.
+They will, however, have difficulty in very noisy environments.
+This is due to speech sounds being drowned out, similar to people with hearing loss.

 The 4 levels of hearing loss

 Mild hearing loss makes it difficult to hear quiet sounds, such as people whispering or the hum of electrical equipment.
 Conversations in quiet surroundings or with only one person are easier to hear.
 However, It may be difficult to hear well when in a group of people or in noisy surroundings.
 It may seem as though people are mumbling or speaking too softly.